-To analyze the I2C signals, the I2C analyzer sink is used.
-Create one by right-clicking Sinks in the object tree.
-This also opens an additional window, which will display the analyzed I2C communication.
+To analyze the I2C signals, the I2C decoder I/O is used.
+Create one by clicking I/Os in the object tree and then Decode.

-The I2C analyzer requires two sources to be connected, the first source that is connected is treated as SCL, the second signal is treated as SDA.
-First drag Ch1 on the I2C analyzer and then drag Ch2 on the I2C analyzer.
+The I2C decoder requires two sources to be connected, the first source that is connected is treated as SCL, the second signal is treated as SDA.
+First drag Ch1 on the I2C decoder and then drag Ch2 on the I2C decoder.

-The I2C analyzer output window will now display which source is connected to the SCL input and which source is connected to the SDA input of the analyzer.
+The I2C decoder settings window, which is opened by double-clicking the I2C decoder I/O, will now display which source is connected to the SCL input and which source is connected to the SDA input of the decoder.